 How often are new product versions released?

-Since local agents are not required on most types of target systems, and since administrative APIs tend to remain unchanged for long periods, or at least backwards compatible across multiple product versions and service packs, in most cases no update is required on the Hitachi ID Management Suite server to support upgrades on target systems.
+Since local agents are not required on most types of target systems, and since administrative APIs tend to remain unchanged for long periods, or at least backwards compatible across multiple product versions and service packs, in most cases no update is required on the Hitachi ID Identity and Access Management Suite server to support upgrades on target systems.

 In rare cases, administrative APIs are either retired or changed by a product vendor, in a way that makes them no longer backwards compatible.
-In these cases, Hitachi ID Management Suite connectors either have to be flexible (supporting multiple versions of the same target system) or must be upgraded.
+In these cases, Hitachi ID Identity and Access Management Suite connectors either have to be flexible (supporting multiple versions of the same target system) or must be upgraded.